 Holly offers this useful description of NAR: “The core NAR teaching is that the church must be governed by present-day apostles and prophets.
 The key word in that definition is governed.
 By governed, NAR leaders mean that apostles and prophets must hold formal authoritative offices in church government.
 This definition has two important corollaries: (1) These apostles and prophets claim extraordinary authority, and (2) they claim to bring new revelation the church needs to advance God's kingdom.”

-Based on this definition, I don’t think I know I know a single leader who is part of NAR.
+Based on this definition, I don’t think I know a single leader who is part of NAR.
 Not one.
 I don’t know a single “apostle” or “prophet” who claims “extraordinary authority.”
 If I did, I would challenge them to their face.

 Do I know apostolic leaders who exercise “authority” over their network similar to that of a denominational head?
 Yes, I do.
 In those cases, the churches that look to them do so voluntarily, asking for oversight and accountability, similar to what happens in traditional denominations.